 HOUSING A HAMSTER :: CAGE FURNISHINGS

-You may opt for a basic cage which is sold in pet shops whose design consists of a plastic base and a rigid wire top.
+hamster cageYou may opt for a basic cage which is sold in pet shops whose design consists of a plastic base and a rigid wire top.
 These cages come in a lot of shapes and sizes and are easy to clean.
+Do keep in mind that the LARGER the cage, the happier the hamster!

 Hamster Nesting Material

-Cedar shavings can cause the hamster allergic reactions.
-Pine shavings are preferable to cedar but paper based shavings are the best to use.
 Straw should not be used as this can be sharp and can cause injury to the hamster’s eyes or cheek pouches.
 The best bedding for hamsters is paper based bedding like toilet paper or tissue paper.
 Syrian Hamsters appreciate this type of bedding, while Dwarf Hamsters adore paper based bedding!

 Hamster Food Bowl